chaldrich24/1-refactor-challenge/README.md

 - Older HTML elements have been updated to their respective semantic elements
 - Broken links have been corrected
 - Long, redundant blocks of CSS have been repurposed for better readability
+- CSS comments added
 - Alternative text has been created for important images
 - HTML unnecessary classes removed

+Here is the link to Horiseon's page: https://chaldrich24.github.io/refactor-challenge/